Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Michigan has combined with its opponents to put up more than 50.5 points in four of seven games this season.
+- Michigan and its opponents have gone over the current 50.5-point total in four of seven games (57.1%) this season.

 - So far this season, 57.1% of Michigan State's games (4/7) have had more combined points than Saturday's total of 50.5.

-- The two teams combine to average 72 points per game, 21.5 more than the over/under in this contest.
+- Saturday's over/under is 21.5 points lower than the two team's combined 72 points per game average.

-- These two squads combine to surrender 33 points per game, 17.5 fewer than this contest's over/under.
+- This contest's over/under is 17.5 points above the 33 these two squads combine to surrender per game this season.

-- Wolverines games this season feature an average total of 52.0 points, a number 1.5 points higher than Saturday's over/under.
+- The average total in Wolverines games this season is 52, 1.5 points more than Saturday's total of 50.5.

 - In 2021, games involving the Spartans have averaged a total of 53.4 points, 2.9 more than the set over/under in this contest.